 To explore the sources and solutions for this problem, we employed the following research and design methods:

 Following our interviews, we mapped out the user journey to assess the high-level phases of an outdoor experience.
-We noticed that the trips themselves were such a small part of the overall journey, and much of the excitement and frustration arose during the planning stages.
+We noticed that the trips themselves were a small part of the overall journey, and much of the excitement and frustration arose during the planning stages.

 We also discovered that trip planning is a fluid thing.
 Each phase of the journey is not a discrete set of tasks.
 There are many entry points and moments of backtracking during every phase.
 With that in mind, we treated this map more like a compass and aimed to support users across the spectrum of the planning experience.